vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 morning, and just about enough time before that to do rice prep, which I needed to get started on in order to be able to do both rice prep and eggplant meal prep within the same day.

+## 2025-09-19: at-home jogging

+On Friday 2025-09-19, I did at-home jogging since it was hot outside, and also to save time as I was already somewhat delayed.